 Money laundering, a major financial crime, is making funds or money obtained through illegal means pretend to be legitimate.
-There are many money laundering techniques performed by criminals, and the techniques diversify and improve with the advancement of technology.
+Criminals perform many money laundering techniques, and the techniques diversify and improve with the advancement of technology.
 Money laundering activities have a very negative effect on the economy.
-In order to mitigate these effects and prevent money laundering activities, international and local regulators have tough laws and regulations, and all at-risk institutions such as financial institutions, estate agents, gaming, and gambling sectors must comply; otherwise, they will be punished by regulators.
+To mitigate these effects and prevent money laundering activities, international and local regulators have tough laws and regulations.
+All at-risk institutions such as financial institutions, estate agents, gaming, and gambling sectors must comply; otherwise, they will be punished by regulators.

 Money Laundering and Trafficking

 There are several types of trafficking, such as arms smuggling, human trafficking, tax evasion, drug and tobacco smuggling, alcohol smuggling.
 Obviously, all of these crimes have a lot to do with money laundering, but what exactly is this relationship?
 The money obtained through smuggling is quite high, and the funds obtained through illegal means cause a lot of losses in the economies of the country and negatively affect the economy.
 Suppose criminals use the income obtained through smuggling without laundering.
 In that case, they are very likely to be caught, and they convert the funds they have obtained illegally to legal money using the appropriate money-making techniques.
 Criminals make several small transactions to convert their funds into legitimate funds by spreading the money across many different accounts.
 They also use bank remittance, currency exchange, and mule accounts to transport money across borders.
 As a result, anyone who has committed any smuggling crimes uses money laundering methods to use their income and avoid getting caught.

 Money Laundering and The Illegal Wildlife Trade (IWT)